fnando/rs-soroban-sdk/soroban-ledger-snapshot-source-meta/src/iter-recommendations.md

 }
 ```

-## 2. Remove Before/After Group Handling in Normal Flow

-Currently, the normal flow iterates through both `After` and `Before` groups for each phase.
-However, every `Before` (State) entry is paired with a corresponding `After` entry (Created/Updated/Removed/Restored) for the same ledger entry.
-Since the iterator processes in reverse order, it will always see the `After` state first, making the `Before` state redundant—we already know the final state of that entry.

-**Recommendation**: In the normal (reverse) flow, only iterate through `After` changes and skip `Before` entirely.
-This eliminates the group-based state machine for the normal flow, removing half the phase transitions and the group filtering logic.
-The boundary (forward) flow should continue to iterate only `Before` changes as it currently does.

 ## 3. Replace the Complex `advance()` State Machine

 The `advance()` method (lines 105-195) has 14 match arms with intricate transitions.
 Consider a flattened representation: